cdepillabout/heterocephalus-example/README.md

 GHC/Stack will generate a splice file somewhere under `.stack-work/`.
-The location of the splice file will change depending on the architecture and Cabal version. `find` can be used to easily figure out where the splice file is.
+The location of the splice file will change depending on the architecture and Cabal version. `find` can be used to figure out where the splice file is.

 ```sh
 $ find .stack-work/ -name "*.dump-splices"
 .stack-work/dist/x86_64-linux/Cabal-1.24.0.0/build/heterocephalus-example/heterocephalus-example-tmp/app/Example.dump-splices
 ```

-This `.dump-splices` file will show the Haskell code is generated from each Template Haskell and quasiquote expression.
+This `.dump-splices` file will show what Haskell code is generated from each Template Haskell and quasiquote expression.

 For example, a quasiquote like this: